Music of Brittany: Clarinet (treujenn-gaol)

 The clarinet was invented in Germany in the 18th century.
 It evolved from earlier single reed instruments such as the renaissance chalumeaux, or schalmei.
 Clarinets were quickly incorporated into orchestras, from where they moved into marching bands and the amateur musicians in them.
 By the 19th century, the clarinet had entered a number of folk traditions and spread to many parts of the world.
-In Brittany the instrument is called a treujenn-gaol (Breton), which translates as cabbage stalk.
+In Brittany, the instrument is called a treujenn-gaol (Breton), which translates as cabbage stalk.

 The traditional Breton clarinet usually has only 13 keys (though sometimes as few as six), in contrast to the more common 'Boehm' instrument used in jazz, classical music and other fields.
 This is because classical musicians discarded the clarinets with fewer keys in favor of more complex and state-of-the-art pieces.

 After a decline in use in traditional music, the instrument came back, notably in the music of the bagad and paired with the accordion.

 In Breton music, two clarinetists typically play together, though they also play in ensembles with accordions and violins.
 The clarinet is a common part of Breton jazz bands, along with saxophones and drums, playing both jazz and traditional songs.

-The best-known Breton clarinetists are probably Erik Marchand, a former member of both Quintet Clarinettes and Gwerz, Gallo musician Yves LeBlanc, and Christian Duro, who plays in the group Termajik.
+The best-known Breton clarinetists are probably Érik Marchand, a former member of both Quintet Clarinettes and Gwerz, Gallo musician Yves LeBlanc, and Christian Duro, who plays in the group Termajik.
 The bands Darhaou, Tonnerre de Brest, L'Echo, Cabestan and Strobinell have also used clarinets.